play0137/Generate-coherent-text/README.md

 - Create an environment with command
   <code> conda create --name <env_name> --file requirements.txt </code>
 - Run MCTS.py (It takes minutes to run the program.)
-- Generated texts are in
+- Generated texts are in the .\output folder

 # Reference